Home » Hawaii on a Budget » Hawaii on a Budget: How to Cook While on Vacation in Hawaii

 If you are traveling to Hawaii with a baby or toddler, I highly recommend packing your own baby food and toddler snacks.

-Those items are extremely expensive on island, especially food pouches.
+Those items are extremely expensive on the Hawaiian islands, especially food pouches.

 3. Costco is Your Best Friend